Population forecast

 Publication strategy

-In December, a new Population Forecast appeared.
-One year later in December the Key Population Forecast and Household Forecast will appear simultaneously.
-Six months later, the new Regional Forecast will be released.
-This is followed by a new Key Population Forecast in December of that year.
+In December, a new Population Forecast appears.
+One year later in December the Key Population Forecast and Household Forecast appear simultaneously.
+In December of the next year follows another Key Population Forecast.

 The Key Population Forecast is an adjustment of the Population Forecast, in which the short-term assumptions are adjusted based on new observations of the subsequent year.
 This Key Forecast only concerns number of inhabitants by age and sex.